Empathy To Burnout

-Research shows that social service professionals exhibit a greater capacity for empathy than most of their contemporaries in other professions.
+Empathy to Burnout in social workers Research shows that social service professionals exhibit a greater capacity for empathy than most of their contemporaries in other professions.
 Studies also show that this “ability to understand and share the feelings of another” is what motivates well-meaning young people to go into social work in the first place.
 The irony, however, is that this same capacity to “share the feelings of another” is also the primary cause of burnout among caseworkers.

 Burnout